-Countries that are part of the Schengen Agreement, including France, have decided to grant biometric visas.
+Countries that are part of the Schengen Agreement, including France, grant biometric visas.

 The implementation of biometric visas will generate the digitalisation of: